 iii.
 There were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company.

-c) Based on the audit procedures that have been considered reasonable and appropriate in the circumstances, nothing has come to our notice that has caused us to beLieve that the representations under sub-dause (i) and (ii) of Rule 11(e) of the Companies (Audit and Auditors) RuLes, 2014, as amended, as provided under (a) and (b) above, contain any materiaL misstatement.
+c) Based on the audit procedures that have been considered reasonable and appropriate in the circumstances, nothing has come to our notice that has caused us to believe that the representations under sub-clause (i) and (ii) of Rule 11(e) of the Companies (Audit and Auditors) Rules, 2014, as amended, as provided under (a) and (b) above, contain any material misstatement.

 vi.
-Based on our examination which included test checks, the Company has used accounting softwares for maintaining its books of account, which have a feature of recording audit traiL (edit Log) faciLity and the same has operated throughout the year for ab relevant transactions recorded in the respective software.
-Further, we did not come across any instance of the audit trail feature being tampered with.
+Based on our examination, which included test checks, the Company has used accounting software systems for maintaining its books of account for the financial year ended March 31,2025 which has the feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software systems.
+Further, during the course of our audit we did not come across any instance of the audit trail feature being tampered with and the audit trail has been preserved by the Company as per the statutory requirements for record retention.

 For JHS & Associates LLP